cdavidme10/smart-tasks/README.md

 - ✅ Database seeded with Projects, Tasks, and Users
 - ✅ UserObserver assigns milestone on 100-user multiples
 - ✅ OpenAPI-based API calls generated from open api spec
+- ✅ OpenAPI-based API calls and schemas used on frontend

 WIP:

-- ✅ OpenAPI-based API calls and schemas used on frontend
-- ✅ React components for login, logout, projects, tasks created
+- ⌛ React components for login, logout, projects, tasks created
+- ⌛ Create Pages for Main Functions in React
-- ✅ Data fetching via centralized hooks with error/loading states
+- ⌛ Data fetching via centralized hooks with error/loading states

 ## 🐙 GitHub